Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-27-navigate-npc.md

 At least one course is created.
-The tester is on the view of the course (`/courses/<course-id>/worlds/<world-id>/npcs`) and sees a list of npcs.
+The tester is on the view of the course (`/courses/<course-id>/worlds/<world-id>/npcs`) and sees a list of NPCs.
-Some tab of the sidebar is focused.
+A sidebar tab is focused.

 ## Postcondition